mrniceguy127/mrniceguy127/README.md

 How I pick licenses:
 - GPL v3: As many of my side projects and other open source works as possible.
 GPL is extremely valuable for learning and cooperation (including mine) and I generally don't want derivative work to be made proprietary.
-- MIT: When things aren't black or white.
+- MIT/others: When things aren't black or white.